 Groups such as these have not been entirely ineffective; groups such as SOS Racisme have occasionally succeeded in their aim of affecting government policy-making and views.
 Fairly recently, the government of France has taken actions to restrict and discourage hate speech by moving it to the nation’s penal code from its former status as a freedom of expression issue.
 This action has understandably had mixed reactions from groups that support the French government’s acknowledgement of certain issues but at the same time disagree with the policy environment that its actions have created.
-In this way we can see how prior government inaction is generally viewed as more detrimental than its attempts, however unapproved of by many migrant organizations, to construct a means of ameliorating the same issues that necessitate the founding of specific migrant organizations as opposed to a more inclusive approach.
+In this way we can see how prior government inaction is generally viewed as more detrimental than its attempts, however unapproved of by many migrant organizations, to construct a means of ameliorating the same issues that necessitate the founding of specific migrant organizations as opposed to a more inclusive approach. (confusing sentence – not sure what you mean to say here)

 Ultimately, we can see that both the United Kingdom and France have enacted policy regimes that seek to banish Islamophobia and other hate-based crimes from their societies; the methodology and implementation of such systems is similar.
 Yet in addition to historical differences, there are other differences such as the degree of information and support provided that result in the divergent positions of migrant organizations that we see in the present.
 Since the United Kingdom, as compared to France, provides less information on how to run an organization, Moroccan associations in the United Kingdom seem to largely rely on local support.
-Without the knowledge of the methodology of acquiring government grants and necessary support, these organizations largely seem to flounder more than their French counterparts.
+Without the knowledge of the methodology of acquiring government grants and necessary support, these organizations largely seem to flounder more than their French counterparts (is this the result of lack of information or of conscious policy decisions?).

-France has many organizations that, in the event of unresponsive central authorities, will intervene to aid Moroccan nationals under certain special circumstances.
+France has many organizations that, in the event face of unresponsive central authorities, will intervene to aid Moroccan nationals under certain special circumstances.
 For example, the French group SERVIR as well as the Moroccan Organization for Human Rights intervened last year in the case of a man who was rejected a travel visa by the French Consulate in Rabat.
 Though the consulate held strong in their resolve to maintain visa requirements, certain groups based in France attempted to provide needed services in order to aid a Moroccan man who simply needed to accompany his frail sixty-year old sister who was seeking much needed medical treatment in France.

-The policy environment in France as a whole, with rising Euroscepticism and disdain for Islam, seems to be conducive to the destruction of a benevolent relationship between organizations and central governments.
-The National Front party in France, which has espoused a populist agenda that has long discredited the European Union and immigration, expresses views that have become quite prevalent and popular among the French people.
-This has created a social climate and a policy environment that can be construed as having a negative impact on migrant establishments.
+The policy environment in France as a whole, with rising Euroscepticism and disdain for Islam, seems to be conducive to the destruction of a benevolent relationship between organizations and central governments ????.
+The National Front party in France, which has espoused a populist agenda that has long discredited the European Union and immigration, expresses views that have become quite prevalent and popular among the French people. evidence This has created a social climate and a policy environment that can be construed as having a negative impact on migrant establishments.
 As its leader Marine Le Pen stated following the November terrorist attacks in the city of Paris, she (and a large portion of the French population) supports the banishment of Islamist organizations as well as the immediate closure of numerous Islamic mosques.

 As the National Front gains support in France, other far right parties will see this as encouragement to gain political hegemony in countries such as the United Kingdom.
 The outcome of this will be support for policies that increase requirements for documentation and thus contribute to the difficulty of establishing groups for new and old immigrants from the Maghreb region.